timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 When creating a component based design, instead of creating a [monolithic application](http://en.wikipedia.org/wiki/Monolithic_application "Monolithic application") (where the smallest component is the whole), several smaller components are built separately that, when composed together, will construct the actual UI.
 These components have their own responsibilities and are reusable throughout the website.

-So, if you design the component properly you only have to create it once and then reuse it all over the site.
+If you design the component properly you only have to create it once and then reuse it all over the site.
 You can obviously tweak the styling and adapt the rules a bit according to the context the component is used in.

 ## This pattern is to be used by all disciplines.
 You will benifit a lot if all disciplines know what components are needed to create the website.
 Communication will be easier when everybody knows what you are talking about when you say that the search filter section needs to go to the compact version when it is displayed after the masthead and while viewed on a small screen.

 Have a big a whiteboard session at the beginning of your project and define what blocks you need.
 Then name them and define their rules and responsibilities.

-### Other benefits
+### Benefits for the client
 If the client understands the component pattern, they can easily prioritise certain components over others and have input on their behaviour just as easily as the web-developer or the QA lead.

+For the clients' sake you can create a page with all components so they know what they have.
+This way they create their website like a puzzle.
+According to the components they can assign rules to where that are allowd to live so they can control how local market sites use them.

+### Benefits for planning and issue / project tracking
+If you use a tool like [Jira](http://www.atlassian.com/jira "Jira issue and project tracking") you are in luck.
+You can define the components in there and assign them issues, userstories and estimates.
+Each component has a set of requirements.

 ## talk about:
 * Client perspecitive